scotam/scotam-site/site/content/pages/index.md

   - here
 id: db0ae4e3-4f10-4802-bc40-0b880cbf02c7
 ---
-<p>A little of this.
-A little of that.
-Scottish American was built an Awesome Sauce, a blend of all the best ingredients that make this company who it is today.
-From ambition to integrity, all of our employees have all the right ingredients.</p>
+<p>Scottish American was built on Awesome Sauce, a blend of all the best ingredients that make this company what it is today.
+From ambitious to zany, all of our employees have the right stuff?</p>
-<p>Work where you want and when you want.
-There are no titles, managers, or assholes here.
-We’re built on ambition, respect, and hard work.
-Meet some of our top dogs.</p>
+<p>At Scottish American, you work where you want and when you want.
+There are no managers, titles, or policies. </p>

+<p>We’re based on the idea of ownership - a company built by its employees for its employees.</p>

+<p>Come meet some of our zany characters</p>